Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Introduction

 \HorizNodeSpace{1cm} \VertNodeSpace{0.3cm} \GraphSpace{1.5cm} \VertLabelSpace{1.2cm} \Padding{2cm} \usetikzlibrary{positioning, shapes.misc, fit,arrows.meta} \usetikzlibrary{calc} \usetikzlibrary{decorations.pathreplacing}

-The hypothesis that \textit{high-level concepts can be described by a sparse dependency graph} has been described and leveraged for out-of-distribution generalization by~\citet{consciousBengio} and \citet{goyal2021recurrent}, which were early sources of inspiration for this work.
-To the best of our knowledge, our theory is the first to show formally that this inductive bias can sometimes be enough to recover the latent factors.
+The hypothesis that \textit{high-level concepts are related by a sparse dependency graph} has been described and leveraged for out-of-distribution generalization by~\citet{consciousBengio} and \citet{goyal2021recurrent}, which were early sources of inspiration for this work.
+To the best of our knowledge, the theory developed in the present work and in its preliminary version~\citep{lachapelle2022disentanglement} is the first to show formally that this inductive bias can sometimes be enough to recover ground-truth latent factors.

-Figure~\ref{fig:working_example} shows a minimal motivating example in which our approach could be used to extract the high-level variables (such as the $x$-position of the three objects) and learn their dynamics (how the objects move and affect one another) from a time series of images and agent actions, $(\vx^t, \va^t)$.
-Theorems~\ref{thm:nonparam_dis_cont_a}, \ref{thm:nonparam_dis_disc_a}, \ref{thm:nonparam_dis_z} \& \ref{thm:expfam_dis_z} show how the sparse dependencies between the objects and the action can be leveraged to estimate the latent variables as well as the graph describing their dynamics.
+Figure~\ref{fig:working_example} shows a minimal motivating example in which our approach could be used to extract the high-level variables (such as the $x$-position of the three objects) and learn their dynamics (how the objects move and affect each other) from a time series of images and agent actions, $(\vx^t, \va^t)$.
+Theorems~\ref{thm:nonparam_dis_cont_a}, \ref{thm:nonparam_dis_disc_a}, \ref{thm:nonparam_dis_z} \& \ref{thm:expfam_dis_z} show how the sparse dependencies between the objects and the action can be leveraged to identify the latent variables and the graph describing their dynamics.
 The learned CGM could be used subsequently to simulate interventions on semantic variables~\citep{pearl2009causality, peters2017elements}, such as changing the torque of the robot or the weight of the ball.
 Moreover, disentanglement could be useful to interpret what caused the actions of an agent~\citep{Pearl2018TheSP}.
 Following~\citet{lachapelle2022disentanglement}, empirical works demonstrated that disentangled representations with sparse mechanisms can adapt to unseen interventions faster in the context of single-cell biology~\citep{lopez2022learninglong} and synthetic video data \citep{lei2022variational}.